bhickey77/social-platform-local-crate/README.md

 );
 ```

-If you would like to name your database something else, you will need to change `prime_app` to the name of your new database name in `server/modules/pool.js`
+If you would like to name your database something else, you will need to change `local_crate` to the name of your new database name in `server/modules/pool.js`

-## Download (Don't Clone) This Repository

-* Don't Fork or Clone.
-Instead, click the `Clone or Download` button and select `Download Zip`.
-* Unzip the project and start with the code in that folder.
-* Create a new GitHub project and push this code to the new repository.

-## Development Setup Instructions

-* Run `npm install`
-* Create a `.env` file at the root of the project and paste this line into the file:
-    ```
-    SERVER_SESSION_SECRET=superDuperSecret
-    ```
-    While you're in your new `.env` file, take the time to replace `superDuperSecret` with some long random string like `25POUbVtx6RKVNWszd9ERB9Bb6` to keep your application secure.
-Here's a site that can help you: [https://passwordsgenerator.net/](https://passwordsgenerator.net/).
-If you don't do this step, create a secret with less than eight characters, or leave it as `superDuperSecret`, you will get a warning.
-* Start postgres if not running already by using `brew services start postgresql`
-* Run `npm run server`
-* Run `npm run client`
-* Navigate to `localhost:3000`

 ## Production Build